maha-sm/COFFEE-POINT/README.md

  ## _About The Coffee point_

- #### _The coffee point launched in May 2021 is a coffee shop that sells everything related to coffee to all the coffee lovers.
-Our coffee shop offers wide range of new different coffee all freshly squeezed daily with our signature.
-We aim to serve our customers the best coffee according to quality and taste.
-We also would love to get our customers opinion and recommendations in order to higher their expectation._
+ #### _The finest Turkish-Made Coffee with 3 different coffee machines producing variety of coffee types.
+We offer a delecious variety of coffee made by our professional trained baristas.
+We have everything from a very classic coffee to our signature made beverages.
+All of our syrups and ingredients are 100% natural ensuring you the highest quality of taste and health._

  ## _Home page_